Roboy/ParlAI/projects/roboy/README.md

 ## 4 - Note the ParlAI
 - ParlAI is forked from [facebookresearch/ParlAI](https://github.com/facebookresearch/ParlAI), we do not use their devel branch.
 - Development is on ParlAI branch `roboy_devel`.
-- The server version runs on ParlAI branch `roboy_server`.
 - The nuke version runs on ParlAI branch `roboy_nuke`.
 This mainly concernes paths but is also convenient if you want to make some changes to certain parts only.
 - As of August 16th, 2018, ParlAI has ropped support for the profilememory implementation in the ConvAI2 challenge and removed the code from the `projects/convai2/baselines/profilememory/` directory.
 However, we want to use the convai2 personachat dataset as it contains more samples than the original personachat (`projects/personachat`) implementation.
 The good news is, the personachat implementation will still be supported, just not in the scope of the ConvAI2 challenge.
 So implementations in `projects/personachat` will be kept updated.
 The thing we need to care about is the dataset, which is integrated through setting `task='convai2:self'` in the training script.
 A copy of the contents of the `projects/convai2/baselines/profilememory` directory is in `projects/roboy/profilememory/`.
+If you update the fork make sure to mind the reversed bug fix in [ParlAI issue #1069](https://github.com/facebookresearch/ParlAI/pull/1069), where the profilememory-function had to be removed to reproduce previous training scores.